The Infant Brain and Behavior Lab

 Sophie Yang

-I am a sophomore at New York University double majoring in Psychology and Politics with a minor in Child and Adolescent Mental Health Studies.
+I am a junior at New York University double majoring in Psychology and Politics with a minor in Child and Adolescent Mental Health Studies.
 With a background in teaching, I am particularly interested in how early brain development shapes responses to novelty and how these mechanisms relate to mental health outcomes in young children.
 Working at the Infant Brain and Behavior Lab will give me hands-on experience in neurodevelopmental research, helping me build the skills and knowledge I need for a potential career in medicine, where I hope to better understand and address mental health challenges from both a scientific and clinical perspective.

 IBB Lab Alumni